absorensen/numbers_go_brrrr/m1_memory_hierarchies/s5_immediate_gpu_computation.md

 needed for the softmax operator in ```shaders::softmax.wgsl``` or [online][5].

 In this case, finding and communicating the maximum value and the sum is a lot more complicated on a GPU.
+This operation is called a reduction.
+It is hard because it requires that we communicate and synchronize not just internally in a work group, but between all work groups.
 The implementation provided is not even using all the possible threads, but just a single work group to make the code more readable.
 Implementing a tree reduction with iterative calls to max and sum shaders is left as an exercise.
-So you don't need to know what that is right now, just know that it is not just implemented suboptimally, but even without more than 32 threads.
-I did however cheat a little bit and use shared memory, to make it a bit faster.
+You can sort of get an idea which direction that might go in if you read the optimized histogram shaders in [Intro to GPU's][6].
+So you don't need to know what that is right now, just know that it is not just implemented suboptimally, but doesn't even use more than 32 threads.
+I did however cheat a little bit and use shared memory, to make it slightly faster.

 <figure markdown>
 ![Image](../figures/immediate_softmax_benchmark.png){ width="800" }